Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/Duet_3_Mainboard_6XD_Hardware_Overview.md

 VLC2_FUSE: 3A :  OUT6-OUT8 when the select jumper is on VIN

-VFUSED_IO: 300mA: VIN current for the OptoIsolated Output headers IO_5-IO_8
+VFUSED_IO: 300mA: VIN current for the Opto-isolated Output headers IO_5-IO_8

 V_FUSED is distributed across the board as follows: